Skip to Main Content

 How to get a student loan with bad credit

-If you have bad credit, in addition to federal student loans and cosigned private loans, you may have other options.
+If you have bad credit, you may have other options besides federal student loans and cosigned private loans.

 Some private lenders offer student loans for bad credit.
-But these loans typically come with higher interest rates compared to good credit loans, which could drive up the overall cost of your loan.
+But these loans typically come with higher interest rates than good-credit loans, which could drive up the overall cost of your loan.

 How to check your credit score